dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 If the number of classes >2 we use the multi-class classification with softmax.

-Softmax function will normalize probabilities of the outputs to 1.
+Softmax function will normalize the sum of output probabilities to 1.
 The target or the ground truth class will have the $\hat y=1$.

 The cross entropy loss formula will be a big sum: